 Formal and informal probation are two different forms of probation with radically different rules.

 Informal probation is usually used for misdemeanor crimes.
 It is “unsupervised,” in that there is no probation officer you have to check in with regularly.
 However, that does not make it easy to complete.
 Instead, the burden of completing all of your probation requirements is on you.
 You must keep track of all dates, obligations, and rules yourself.

 This may include drug or alcohol treatment, mandatory classes, installing a breathalyzer in your car, wearing an ankle bracelet, house arrest, community service, or completing specific programs.
 You have to document meeting each requirement and show the court that you completed it by a specific date.

 Formal probation is usually used in felony cases.
-Not all felonies carry this form of probation, but violent offenses (and sex crimes) usually do.
-This is also called “supervised” probation because, in most cases, you are assigned a probation officer that you must report to at regular, scheduled times to check on you.
+Not all felonies carry this form of probation, but violent offenses (and sex crimes) typically do.
+This is also called “supervised” probation because, in most cases, you are assigned a probation officer whom you must report to at regular, scheduled times.
 Your probation officer will check on:

 - Whether you are looking for work (or currently working) and how it’s going

 - What activities you have been up to

 - Whether you are meeting obligations for any court-ordered programs